Wrongful Termination

 • You also have the option of filing a complaint in state court immediately, rather than going through the DFEH administrative process.
 However, you must first submit a request to obtain a “Right-To-Sue” letter from the DFEH, which, if approved, allows you to file your complaint in any State Court that has jurisdiction.
 The DFEH recommends working with an attorney if you wish to file a lawsuit in State Court.

-• File the complaint in Federal Court.
+• When to File in Federal Court.

 • Federal law establishes the basis for all employment laws in the United States.
 States are allowed to provide more protections to employees by creating their own laws (i.e., California), but no state is allowed to make laws that would provide fewer protections.
 As a result, it is generally more beneficial to file your complaint in State Court.
 Nonetheless, sometimes it is appropriate to file in Federal Court if your case concerns federal laws.